manzt/zarrita.js/docs/packages/zarrita.md

 capabilities to extract and communicate Zarr `data_type` metadata across its APIs.

-In essense, you (moreover your editor) is always informed about the data types at hand when working with Zarr via **zarrita**.
+In essence, you (moreover your editor) is always informed about the data types at hand when working with Zarr via **zarrita**.
 TypeScript assists in covering edge cases, but (importantly) steps back once you've demonstrated data correctness.